menu

 Hope is very much a car-oriented village.
 This is because the population of Hope isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small village, Hope does not have a public transit system used by locals to get to and from work.
+Hope is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The population of Hope overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hope, 21.05% have at least a bachelor's degree.
+The education level of Hope citizens is a little higher than the average for US cities and towns: 21.05% of adults in Hope have at least a bachelor's degree.

 The per capita income in Hope in 2022 was $28,038, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,152 for a family of four.
 However, Hope contains both very wealthy and poor people as well.